tu2-atmanand/MyPortfolioWebsite/README.md

 # Sections

-This portfolio wensite contains the following tabs :
+This portfolio website contains the following tabs :

 - Home
 - Education and Certificates